-The Phase 1 of the NABARD Grade A and Grade B Exams is scheduled on 15th and 16th of June 2019 and we at Oliveboard are here to help you in your preparations for the same.
-Both Phase 1 and Phase 2 of NABARD Exam tests the aspirants on the subject of Agriculture and Rural Development.
-One of the topics in the syllabus is Types of Agriculture in India.
-So, therefore in this blog we will be providing you notes on the topic of Types of Agriculture in India – NABARD Agriculture Notes.
-Read and revise it carefully so that you not miss out on any marks in the upcoming NABARD Exam 2019.
+NABARD Grade A exam notification is released every year for the recruitment of Assistant Manager post.
+We at Oliveboard are here to help you in your preparations for the same.
+Both Phase 1 and Phase 2 of the NABARD Exam tests the aspirants on the subject of Agriculture and Rural Development.
+One of the topics in the syllabus is Types of Farminge in India.
+So, therefore in this blog post, we will be providing you with notes on the topic of Types of Farming in India – NABARD Agriculture Notes.
+Read and revise it carefully so that you do not miss out on any marks in the upcoming NABARD Grade-A Exam.

-Types of Agriculture in India – NABARD Agriculture Notes
+Types of Farming in India – NABARD Agriculture Notes

 - This is one of the most popular farming techniques seen in various parts of the country.